Presto Stainless Steel Electric Wok

 Presto Stainless Steel Electric Wok vs Breville The Hot Wok

 Cooking in a stainless steel wok is not something everyone would enjoy.
 Even though the cleanup is easy, food does tend to stick in the Presto at high temperatures.
-The Hot Wok from Breville (view at Bed Bath & Beyond) solves that concern with a die-cast wok bowl that features a Quantanium nonstick finish.
+The Hot Wok from Breville (view at Amazon) solves that concern with a die-cast wok bowl that features a Quantanium nonstick finish.
 With a nonstick surface, the food won’t stick on and there is less to clean up.
 It also goes up to 425 degrees Fahrenheit for a high searing temperature.

 It’s a good one!